- Home

 Grade 6-8

 View on concept mapThe layered relationship between arithmetic operations, where each is built from the previous: multiplication from addition, exponentiation from multiplication.
-Understanding the hierarchy clarifies why operation rules work.
+Understanding hierarchy prevents ambiguity in calculations and is the basis for correct expression evaluation in both mathematics and computer programming.

 Definition